“Whoever masters the Internet, masters the world…”

 A good free browser should also offer good parental control, run smoothly no matter how many tabs you have open, and offer the possibility of sychonising a new version with the old.

 Still have questions?
-Check out our beginner computer courses!
+Check out our beginner computer classes!

 Click here for A Guide To Web Security & Computer Safety.